Haiyang-W/DSVT/README.md

 ```
 bash scripts/dist_test.sh 8 --cfg_file ./cfgs/dsvt_models/dsvt_plain_1f_onestage_trtengine.yaml --ckpt <CHECKPOINT_FILE>
 ```

+3. After deployed with TensorRT, the runtime of DSVT (excluding the InputLayer) on a signle RTX3090 GPU significantly reduces from 36.0ms to 13.8ms, leading to an almost twofold increase in speed.

 ## Possible Issues
 * If you are limited by computation resource, please try to reduce the batch size and featdim(192->128), adopt fp16 training schemes or use [torch checkpoints](https://pytorch.org/docs/stable/checkpoint.html), which will save a lot of CUDA memory, (e.g., fp16:~30%, torchcheckpoints:~50%, featdimReduction:~20%).